devopssteps/linux-crash-course/module-05.md

 ---

-> “In DevOps, managing users and groups is critical because multiple engineers and services share the same server.”
+> In DevOps, managing users and groups is critical because multiple engineers and services share the same server.

 ---

-> “If you understand users, groups, and permissions together, you can fully control any Linux system.”
+> If you understand users, groups, and permissions together, you can fully control any Linux system.

 ---

-> “If you don’t understand Linux users and groups, you can break your server in seconds — let me show you how to do it correctly.”
+> If you don’t understand Linux users and groups, you can break your server in seconds.

 ---